News, research & events Safer Roads Safer People Safer Equipment Safety Co-ordination

 Fatigue

 Motorcyclists are more likely to be involved in a crash on a weekend than on a weekday.
-Between 2000-04, 49% of all motorcycle crashes and 55% of all fatal crashes occurred on a weekend.
-One third of the fatal weekend crashes were single vehicle crashes.
+Between 2006-10, 23% more motorcycle crashes including 47% of all fatal crashes occurred on a weekend rather than week day.
+Over 48% of fatal weekend crashes were single vehicle crashes.

 The following graph compares the pattern of crashes on weekends and weekdays.
-The majority of single vehicle crashes occur on weekends, where as collisions with other vehicles are more likely to occur during the week and be due to the other driver. .
+The majority of weekend crashes involve only a single vehicle, where as collisions with other vehicles are more likely to occur during the week and be due to the other driver.

 Driver fatigue is recognised as a major contributor to the NSW road toll, but the role of fatigue in motorcycle crashes has not been established.
 There is some ground for concern that as a result, the numbers of crashes involving rider fatigue are underestimated and riders are not sufficiently warned of the risks they take.

-In the five years 2000-04, only 645 motorcycle crashes in NSW were classified as fatigue related.
-These crashes resulted in the deaths of 27 motorcyclists and 607 injured.
-Over all fatigue was associated with 6% of all motorcyle crashes but 9% of all fatal motorcycle crashes.
-This compares with 7% of all vehicle crashes but 17% of all fatal crashes.
+In the five years 2006-10, only 912 motorcycle crashes were classified as fatigue related.
+These crashes resulted in the deaths of 35 motorcyclists and 869 injured.
+Over all fatigue was associated with 7% of all motorcyle crashes but 24% of all fatal motorcycle crashes.
+This compares with 8% of all motorcycle crashes but 12% of all fatal crashes.

 Rider survey data shows that large numbers of motorcycles are on the road across the weekend and that distances covered are often large.
-The concentration of single vehicle crashes on weekends (39%) may indicate fatigue as a factor in those crashes.
+There are on average almost twice as many single vehicle crashes on weekend days as on weekdays (Odds ratio = 1.9).
+The concentration of single vehicle crashes on weekends, may indicate fatigue as an unrecognised factor in some of those crashes.

 The criteria used by police to determine whether fatigue was a factor in a crash, describe fatigue as it affects drivers, which is quite different to the symptoms of fatigue in riders.
 RTA Definition of fatigue